 Welcome to Earlyblues.com – History Section

-This is the all new section of the Earlyblues.com website, replacing the original History Section, entirely dedicated to the history and evolution of the Blues in essays and articles, cultural aspects, exhibitions/presentations/courses/talks, research projects, reference lists, recommended blues books, blues resting places, and links to other blues sites.
+This is the all new section of the Earlyblues.com website, replacing the original History Section, entirely dedicated to the history and evolution of the Blues as an on-line information resource in essays and articles, cultural aspects, exhibitions/presentations/courses/talks, research projects, reference lists, recommended blues books, blues resting places, and links to other blues sites.
 More details are found on the About page.

 All parts of the original History Section are being re-created here in a new more manageable format together with extended content, especially on British Blues welcoming new contributors Stevie King

 from the British Blues Archive website and Keith Woods from ‘Tales From The Woods’ magazine

 and roots music networking group.
 Details of both organisations are given on the Acknowledgements page.